-Information from any other source does not require any follow up and no action is taken unless the client reports the information or it is otherwise considered a reported change.
+NOTE: For AG's subject to Simplified Reporting, information from any other source does not require follow up and no action is taken unless the client reports the information or it is otherwise considered a reported change.
+This includes information from New Hire, which is used as a lead only.